mikeroyal/Asus-ROG-Ally-Guide/Getting Started.md

 With Windows 11 a lot system resources such as CPU and Ram are taken up when your system starts up.
 There are serval ways turnoff/disable apps from auto-starting when you log-in to Windows 11

-First way to stop auto-start apps is through Startup folder in Windows.
+First way to stop auto-start apps is through Startup folder in the Windows settings.

 <p align="center">
  <img src="https://github.com/mikeroyal/Asus-ROG-Ally-Guide/assets/45159366/80284562-f67e-4f10-9281-a64f1f88ed0d">